 Oral Conscious Sedation

 Time will pass by quickly under oral conscious sedation.
-This sedation technique may take a while to wear off, so we require someone with you that you can trust to safely drive you home.
+This sedation technique may take a while to wear off, so we recommend bringing someone with you that you can trust to safely drive you home.

-IV sedation is a powerful sedative that’s administered into the bloodstream through a vein.
+Intravenous (IV) sedation is a powerful sedative administered into the bloodstream through a vein.
 The sedation will quickly take effect, putting you into what’s called a “twilight sleep.”
 This means that you’re awake and responsive but in a deep state of relaxation.

 You’ll have little to no memory of the procedure once you come out of IV sedation.
-Since the effects are strong, you’ll need someone you trust to drive you home after the treatment.
+Since the effects are strong, you’ll want someone you trust to drive you home after the treatment.

 - Patients with Dental Anxiety: Individuals who experience heightened anxiety or fear related to dental visits can find great relief through sedation.

 - Those with a Strong Gag Reflex: For patients with an overactive gag reflex, sedation can make procedures more manageable.